danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/11 Troubleshooting query performance in Azure Database for PostgreSQL Single Server/readme.md

 1. Basic troubleshooting

-   Connect to the **adventureworks** database and run the query using EXPLAIN
+   Connect to the **adventureworks** database and run the query using EXPLAIN:

    ```sql
    EXPLAIN ANALYZE